-439 6.1 It is recognised that equipment for neurosurgical patients can be expensive and this should440 be considered through business models.
+6.1 It is recognised that equipment for neurosurgical patients can be expensive; this should be considered through business models.

-441 7 Research, audit and quality improvement
+7 Research, audit and quality improvement

 - 7.1 Departments of neuroanaesthesia should be encouraged to develop research interests, even if not part of an academic department.
 Research collaboration with other neuroscience disciplines is good practice.
-Taking part in national anaesthesia and critical care projects is to be encouraged.^{41,52} - Audit programmes should be developed locally but should include continuous audit of transfer of neuroscience patients, neurocritical care capacity and demand, rates of unplanned admission and readmission to the intensive care unit, and the caseload of anaesthetists in training, amongst others.
-In general, local practice should be audited against compliance rates with national and expert consensus guidelines.^{5,41,53} - Collaborative audit with the other neuroscience disciplines should be encouraged as well as close liaison and joint transfer audits with referring hospitals.6 - 453 7.4 Regular morbidity and mortality meetings should be held jointly with neurosurgeons, 454 interventional neuroradiologists and other relevant stakeholders. - All Departments should maintain active links to national bodies and societies, e.g. NACCS Link Doctor Scheme to facilitate national audit and dissemination of information. - 457 7.6 Clinical research staff allocation to clinical activities (beyond those job planned) should be 458 limited to situations of major strain in the resources such as major departmental 459 emergencies.54
+Taking part in national anaesthesia and critical care projects is to be encouraged. - 7.2 Audit programmes should be developed locally but should include continuous audit of transfer of neuroscience patients, neurocritical care capacity and demand, rates of unplanned admission and readmission to the intensive care unit, and the caseload of anaesthetists in training, among others.
+In general, local practice should be audited against compliance rates with national and expert consensus guidelines. - 7.3 Collaborative audit with the other neuroscience disciplines should be encouraged, as well as close liaison and joint transfer audits with referring hospitals. - 7.4 Regular morbidity and mortality meetings should be held jointly with neurosurgeons, interventional neuroradiologists and other relevant stakeholders. - 7.5 All departments should maintain active links to national bodies and societies (e.g. NACCS Link Doctor Scheme) to facilitate national audit and dissemination of information. - 7.6 Clinical research staff allocation to clinical activities (beyond those job planned) should be limited to situations of major strain in the resources, such as major departmental emergencies.

-460 8 Implementation support
+8 Implementation support

-461 The Anaesthesia Clinical Services Accreditation (ACSA) scheme, run by the RCoA, aims to provide 462 support for departments of anaesthesia to implement the recommendations contained in the GPAS chapters.
-The scheme provides a set of standards, and asks departments of anaesthesia to 463 464 benchmark themselves against these using a self-assessment form available on the RCoA website.
-465 Every standard in ACSA is based on recommendation(s) contained in GPAS.
-The ACSA standards are reviewed annually and republished approximately four months after GPAS review and 466 467 republication to ensure that they reflect current GPAS recommendations.
-ACSA standards include 468 links to the relevant GPAS recommendations so that departments can refer to them while working through their gap analyses.
-469
+The Anaesthesia Clinical Services Accreditation (ACSA) scheme, run by the RCoA, aims to provide support for departments of anaesthesia to implement the recommendations contained in the GPAS chapters.
+The scheme provides a set of standards and asks departments of anaesthesia to benchmark themselves against these standards using a self-assessment form available on the RCoA website.
+Every standard in ACSA is based on recommendation(s) contained in GPAS.
+The ACSA standards are reviewed annually and republished approximately four months after GPAS review and republication to ensure that they reflect current GPAS recommendations.
+ACSA standards include links to the relevant GPAS recommendations so that departments can refer to them while working through their gap analyses.

-470 Departments of anaesthesia can subscribe to the ACSA process on payment of an appropriate 471 fee.
-Once subscribed, they are provided with a 'College guide' (a member of the RCoA working 472 group that oversees the process), or an experienced reviewer to assist them with identifying actions 473 required to meet the standards.
-Departments must demonstrate adherence to all 'priority one' 474 standards listed in the standards document to receive accreditation from the RCoA.
-This is 475 confirmed during a visit to the department by a group of four ACSA reviewers (two clinical 476 confirmed during a visit to the department by a group of four ACSA reviewers (two clinical 477 confirmed during a visit to the department by a group of four ACSA reviewers (two clinical
+Departments of anaesthesia can subscribe to the ACSA process on payment of an appropriate fee.
+Once subscribed, they are provided with a 'College guide' (a member of the RCoA working group that oversees the process), or an experienced reviewer to assist them with identifying actions required to meet the standards.
+Departments must demonstrate adherence to all 'priority one' standards listed in the standards document to receive accreditation from the RCoA.
+This is confirmed during a visit to the department by a group of four ACSA reviewers (two clinical reviewers, a PatientsVoices@RCoA reviewer and an administrator), who submit a report back to the ACSA committee.

-- 476 reviewers, a lay reviewer and an administrator), who submit a report back to the ACSA committee. - The ACSA committee has committed to building a 'good practice library', which will be used to - 478 collect and share documentation such as policies and checklists, as well as case studies of how 479 departments have overcome barriers to implementation of the standards, or have implemented 480 the standards in innovative ways.
+The ACSA committee has committed to building a 'good practice library', which will be used to collect and share documentation such as policies and checklists, as well as case studies of how departments have overcome barriers to implementation of the standards or have implemented the standards in innovative ways.